Mark Ellis (lawyer): Executive Director of the International Bar Association

 In 2000, Ellis became the executive director of the International Bar Association, the largest international organization of bar associations and individual lawyers, comprising 203 bar associations and 80,000 individual members from 194 countries.
 Since then, the organization has expanded in geographic scope, opening new regional offices in Latin America, Asia, North America, and The Hague.

-Under the umbrella of the International Bar Association's Human Rights Institute, Ellis originated their International Criminal Court Programme in The Hague, to monitor fair trial and defence related issues at the court.
+Under the umbrella of the International Bar Association's Human Rights Institute, Ellis originated their International Criminal Court Programme in The Hague, to monitor fair trial and defence-related issues at the court.

 Ellis was also responsible, in partnership with Twanda Mutasah, for the creation of the Southern African Litigation Centre, a joint project of the International Bar Association's Human Rights Institute and the Open Society Initiative for Southern Africa, and focuses on three principal areas: support for human rights cases, advice on constitutional advocacy in the Southern African region, and training in human rights and rule of law issues.
 It is based in Johannesburg, and operates in Angola, Botswana, the Democratic Republic of Congo, Lesotho, Malawi, Mozambique, Namibia, Swaziland, Zambia and Zimbabwe.

 During the setup of the Iraqi High Tribunal that tried Saddam Hussein, Ellis created an initiative to train and advise the Tribunal's judges and prosecutors, with support from the British Foreign Office.

 Ellis conceived and set in motion the International Legal Assistance Consortium (ILAC), headquartered in Stockholm.
-For over twenty years, ILAC provided initial assessments of what is needed to rebuild workable justice systems in post-conflict countries.
+For over twenty years, ILAC has provided initial assessments of what is needed to rebuild workable justice systems in post-conflict countries.

 Moreover, Ellis initiated the creation of eyeWitness to Atrocities, a mobile phone application directed at using pictorial evidence of international crimes in a court of law.
 The eyeWitness project uses social media to document crimes in a secure and verifiable way.
 It addresses evidentiary challenges to the use of photographic evidence by capturing metadata, including the hash values of photos, videos, and audio recordings.
 The pixel value can be used to verify that footage has not been edited or altered.
 The information received is reviewed by an expert team, who then seeks to ensure that the data is used to prosecute perpetrators of international crimes.

 After the takeover of Afghanistan by the Taliban in 2021, Ellis spearheaded efforts to evacuate the leadership of the Afghanistan Independent Bar Association (AIBA), eventually establishing the Afghanistan Independent Bar Association in Exile (AIBAIE).
 In June 2024, the AIBAIE was formally granted membership status of the IBA.

-In February 2024, the BBC published a report detailing documented instances of Israeli soldiers abusing and humiliating Palestinian detainees, which Ellis said showed possible violations of international law regarding prisoners of war.
+In February 2024, the BBC published a report detailing documented instances of Israeli sppoiers abusing and humiliating Palestinian detainees, which Ellis said showed possible violations of international law regarding prisoners of war.

+Ellis has supported the efforts of the "Justice for the Victims of the 1988 Massacre in Iran (JVMI)" initiative.
+He characterised the Iranian authorities' surge in executions and demolition of mass graves as “two sides of the same legal coin,” both aimed at “entrenching impunity”, and found them to constitute atrocity crimes.